Share this article

 2. Don’t cut grass too short!

 Although we usually suggest that you mow lower during spring, we recommend cutting a little higher during summer.
-Cutting your grass at least 3 inches tall all summer will ensure the grass is healthier throughout the season.
+Cutting your lawn at least 3 inches tall all summer will ensure the grass is healthier throughout the season.
 The higher length keeps the soil in the shade and out of direct sunlight.
 This allows the roots of the grass to not suffer from the suns harsh rays and protects the nutrients in the soil, allowing the grass to grow healthier.

 3. Water at dawn!